42atom/minelog/index.md

    4704 plots of size: 465.568 TiB
 Plot count for all harvesters: 180061
 Total size of plots: 17.403 PiB
-Estimated network space: 22.683 EiB
+Estimated network space: Unknown
-Expected time to win: 7 hours and 11 minutes
+Expected time to win: Unknown
 Note: log into your key using 'chia wallet show' to see rewards for each key